thecoshman/http/http.md

 HTTP.
 Everything should have sensible defaults such that you do not *have* to pass parameters like what port to use.

+By default `http` is built with clipboard support -- it'll copy the externally-accessible URL to the clipboard, which requires the `xorg-dev` package on Linux.
+If, for some reason, that's inaccessible on your system, compile with `--no-default-features`.

 ## OPTIONS

   [DIR]